 Water: This property has incredible surface water and underground water.
-There are 9 ponds, ranging from 1/4 acre to 3 acres in size.
-There are 7 water wells, 4 equipped with an electric submersible pump, 2 with windmills, and 1 capped well capable of producing 200 GPM with 3-phase electricity nearby.
-Located in area of the county where underground irrigation water can be found, there is potential for a 300+ GPM well, as neighboring properties have high capacity water wells and irrigate with pivot systems.
+There are 6 ponds, ranging from 1/4 acre to 3 acres in size.
+There are 7 water wells, 4 equipped with an electric submersible pump, 1 with a windmill.
+Located in an area of the county where underground irrigation water can be found, there is potential for a 300+ GPM well, as neighboring properties have high capacity water wells and irrigate with pivot systems.

 Hunting: The property was high game fenced in 2005, and after 14 years of heavy game management and deer breeding operations, the ranch is consistently producing trophy bucks that score between 200 and 250 Boone and Crockett.
-There are five 5-acre DMP pens on the property, which are utilized each year to enhance the genetics of the deer herd.
+There are four 5-acre DMP pens on the property, which are utilized each year to enhance the genetics of the deer herd.
 The pedigree of every deer on the ranch can be traced back to well known typical-framed breeder bucks such as Bambi 727, Gladiator, Gladiator Sunset, Bambi Cactus, Sunset Express, El Macho, 2 Wide, Monarch, 2028, 2021, Big Stitch, and Express.
 The ranch has never been commercially hunted, but there is potential for consistent harvest values of $300,000 per year without changing the current program.
-The ranch has a high fence dividing it into 2 pastures.
-In the South pasture, there is also a herd of 9 nilgai.
+The ranch also has a 400 acre high fenced pasture on the south end.

 Improvements: Enter the property through the set back electric gate, and proceed down the 3 mile ultra smooth private all-weather caliche road to the headquarters, which is perched on a hill over looking the 3 acre lake.
 This offers 360 degree views for miles and is surrounded by old growth bull mesquites.